fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v1.0.12/Set-AzureRmDataLakeStoreAccount.md

 ```

 ### -DefaultGroup
-Specifies the ID of an azure_2pn_Active_Directory group.
+Specifies the ID of an Azurepn_Active_Directory group.
 This group is the default group for files and folders that you create.

 ```yaml